- Release tax-free money from your home with Age Partnership Equity Release

 David P

-With my power of attorney, I got equity release on my father’s house to pay for disability provisions including a lift and a new kitchen.
+With my power of attorney, I got an equity release on my father’s house to pay for disability provisions, including a lift and a new kitchen.

 Mr G from Kent

-I got an interest-only lifetime mortgage and gave my sons £100,000 each so they could put a deposit down on a home.
-My money made it possible for them to get a very good mortgage deal, especially one son who is not well paid.
+I took out an interest-only lifetime mortgage and gave my sons £100,000 each to put down as a deposit on a home.
+My money gave them an excellent mortgage deal, especially for one of their poorly paid sons.

 Mrs Shaw from Lancaster